 If I asked you to think of a recent advert, what would spring to mind?
 Perhaps Audi’s Daughter ad for equal pay, Sainsbury’s #fooddancing, or Ikea’s Win at Sleeping.
 Whichever piece of communication is currently bubbling around in your head, it probably wasn’t for a healthcare brand – and it definitely wasn’t B2B.

 The wonderful thing about B2B healthcare is that we’re essentially working with the future.
-From revolutionary total knee replacements to defining new cures for depression, the products and services we’re lucky enough to come into contact with (often long before the general public) are exciting – they’re brand new, and they have the genuine power to transform people’s lives.
+From revolutionary total knee replacements to defining new cures for depression, the products and services we’re lucky enough, as a B2B healthcare marketing agency, to come into contact with (often long before the general public) are exciting!
+They’re brand new, and they have the genuine power to transform people’s lives.
 In short, there’s plenty of good stuff to work with.

 So why is it that most B2B healthcare marketing doesn’t reflect this?